 Here’s what parents had to say about the services they received from their Parent Center

-- 91.2% say they are ready to use the info they received
+- 89% said they were ready to use the info they received

 The Center for Parent Information and Resources (CPIR) is enormously proud to support the outstanding work of the Parent Center network nationwide.

 Parent Centers are funded by the Office of Special Education Programs at the U.S. Department of Education, under the Individuals with Disabilities Education Act (IDEA).
 So is CPIR, under Cooperative Agreement #H328R130014.